tahia/SNP_Calling_VarScan/README.md

 ```bat
 sh 05-MergeVCF.sh
 ```
-This step will generate three param file named as "bcfindex1.param", "bcfmerge.param", and "bcfindex1.param".
-This entirely depends on the number of samples we are merging and may require optimization
+This step will generate three param files named as "bcfindex1.param", "bcfmerge.param", and "bcfindex1.param".
+The computational requirements of this step entirely depends on the number of samples we are merging and may require optimization.